Jewish volunteer ambulances set on fire outside London synagogue in antisemitic attack

 The timestamp on the video reads 1:36 a.m Monday and the location marked reads Machzikei Hadath, which matches the name of the adjacent synagogue.

-Police confirmed they are looking for three suspects but said there “have been no arrests yet.”
+Police confirmed they’re looking for three suspects but said there “have been no arrests yet.”

 Local resident Charlie Richards told CNN she heard “multiple explosions.”
 Video filmed by Richards showed a large orange explosion and smoke emanating into the sky.
 The explosions were thought to be due to gas canisters on board the ambulances, police said.